MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/static-driver-verifier.md

 Static Driver Verifier (also known as "StaticDV" or "SDV") is a static verification tool that systematically analyzes the source code of Windows kernel-mode drivers.
 SDV is a compile time tool that is capable of discovering defects and design issues in a driver.
 Based on a set of interface rules and a model of the operating system, SDV determines whether the driver correctly interacts with the Windows operating system kernel.

 > [!IMPORTANT]
-> Windows Hardware Compatibility Program requires CodeQL for Static Tool Logo (STL) Tests on our Client and Server Operating Systems.
-We will continue to maintain support for SDV and CA on older products.
-Partners are highly encouraged to review the CodeQL requirements for the [Static Tool Logo Test](/windows-hardware/test/hlk/testref/6ab6df93-423c-4af6-ad48-8ea1049155ae).
+> SDV is no longer supported and SDV is not available in Windows 24H2 WDK or EWDK releases.
+It is not available in WDKs newer than build 26017, and is not included in the Windows 24H2 RTM WDK.
+> SDV can still be used by downloading the Windows 11, version 22H2 EWDK (released October 24, 2023) with Visual Studio build tools 17.1.5 from [Download the Windows Driver Kit (WDK)](../download-the-wdk.md).
+Only the use of the Enterprise WDK to run SDV is recommended.
+Using older versions of the standard WDK in conjunction with recent releases of Visual Studio is not recommended, as this will likely result in analysis failures. <br>
+> Going forward, CodeQL will be the primary static analysis tool for drivers.
+CodeQL provides a powerful query language that treats code as a database to be queried, making it simple to write queries for specific behaviors, patterns, and more.
 > For more information about using CodeQL, see [CodeQL and the Static Tools Logo Test](static-tools-and-codeql.md).

 ## Installing Static Driver Verifier

-Static Driver Verifier is available as part of the [Windows Driver Kit (WDK)](../download-the-wdk.md) in both the full WDK experience and in the standalone Enterprise WDK.
+Static Driver Verifier is available as part of the Windows Driver Kit (WDK) in both the full WDK experience and in the standalone Enterprise WDK.
 In addition, the Visual C++ Redistributable Packages for Visual Studio are required for SDV to run.
 See the following:

 * [Visual Studio 2019 Redistribution](/visualstudio/releases/2019/redistribution)
 * [Visual C++ Redistributable Packages for Visual Studio 2017](https://support.microsoft.com/help/2977003/the-latest-supported-visual-c-downloads)